When it comes to buying gear, motocross boots are going to be one of your biggest purchases.

 The Best Motocross Boots Under $200

-If you’re sitting with a budget of $200, the Fox Racing Comp 5 is certainly going to be an excellent choice.
+If you’re sitting with a budget of $200, the Fox Racing boots are certainly going to be an excellent choice.
 And not just the Comp range.
 Fox offer a ton of quality boots for MX and offroad; check out the full range here.